edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 **Key information:**

 -   Combine this feature with the `Set Status Code` and `Set Response Body` features to optimize performance for custom responses.
--   Omitting this feature allows:
+-   This feature prevents:
-    -   The request to be forwarded to an origin server.
+    -   The request from being forwarded to an origin server or the Serverless layer.
-    -   The response to be cached.
+    -   The response from being cached.

 <edgejs>
 **Key information:**

 -   Combine this feature with the `set_status_code` and `set_response_body` features to optimize performance for custom responses.
--   Omitting this feature allows:
+-   This feature prevents:
-    -   The request to be forwarded to an origin server.
+    -   The request from being forwarded to an origin server or the Serverless layer.
-    -   The response to be cached.
+    -   The response from being cached.

 **Example:**